Dave-team/Knowledge-base/Priorities.md

 - Keep the growth mindset: Embrace the challenges with confidence and optimism and realize there's something to learn
 - Nobody demands perfection and have no expectations of perfection yourself - gradually I will increase my experience and I don't know everything perfectly - not even close.
 But by calmly solving problems we encounter, we can achieve a lot.
 And if mistakes happen, that's okay.
 - After taking a step back I can’t figure it out, involve others.
 ‘Hey I’m stuck on X. I’ve tried a few things and I spent another 3 hours on it this morning but this is important and I don’t see any next steps.
 Can we look at this collaboratively?
+- Check yourself four or five times a day, and say to yourself: "Am I making my work harder than it actually is?
+- I tend to make early decisions without having the full understanding or knowledge.
+Calmy work on things from the foundation and the answer will ultimately present itself.

 **Team meetings**
+- I accept anxiety that comes and I don't identify with it (“I” am not anxious – I just experience an anxious episode).
+I let anxiety come, I observe it (“here comes anxiety”) whilst it passes through and eventually disappears as it takes care of itself.
+Let whatever happens happen.
+These are feelings and they cannot be controlled or fixed - even we as humans always try to.
+The more we identify with them, try to fight or control them, the more power we give them and the harder it gets.
-- Focus on priorities during the week as they come up without being stuck on certain projects for too long (timebox these and combine them with easier wins).
+- Set realistic goals for the week and focus on executing priority projects during the week without being stuck on certain projects for too long (timebox these and combine them with easier wins).
 That way, you know you've done the work to the best of your ability.
 Realise that priorities change and some projects might turn out to be more complex.
-- Be enthusiastic to speak about what you worked on / are working on
-- Engage in the meeting to be more present and not stuck in my head.
-- When speaking, focus on getting your points across and provide value by slowing down and breathing
-- Don't personalize with the work you have do or will do: you are not your work.
-- Focus on the positives during the meetings.
+Do today's work to the best of your ability and let the future take care of itself.
+- I don't identify myself with the work I have done or will do.
+I hold no opinion, judgement or label of it as that means I would employ cognitive distortions.
+It's merely a representation of activity I carried out or plan to carry out.
+It has absolutely nothing to do with my identity - as the work and my job can constantly change.
+What myself and others think of that is a reflection of thoughts, understanding of the situation and our mood.
+So both praise and criticism are also no attacks to my identity.
+- Cognitive distortions:
+  - Black and white thinking: 'what I did is good or bad'.
+Instead, I did my best and it should mainly be good because of judgement to work on priorities
+  - I magnify the importance of my work.
+Instead, the company has bigger worries and everyone is replaceable.
+  - I project to know what others think of the work I did.
+In reality, they don't know what is a lot of work - they want happy employees and trust in progress.
 - To some extend it'll help to sometimes not achieve everything.
 It'll help me understand it's okay - I am not this perfect human being at all, nobody expects me to and I fully accept this and expose myself to it.
 - Tell yourself: It’s okay.
 All will be well.
 I’ve got this
+- Actual meeting - focus on process
+  - Music to help in the excitement
+  - Ground myself through breathing
+  - Pump yourself up by being enthusiastic to speak about what you worked on / are working on
+  - Engage in the meeting to be more present and not stuck in my head.
+  - When speaking, focus on getting your points across and provide value by slowing down and breathing
+  - Focus on the positives during the meetings.

 **Public speaking**
 - Focus on relating things back to the strategy and what impact the data has
 - Realize it's there to stay and ultimately I need become comfortable doing it